-Matrix multiplication-partition for eqJoin.
 The next solution is more unusual.
-It uses eqJoinArr1 to avoid mirroring A and B, by aligning them to co-locate partitions with common key values.
-A and B are partitioned by column (snd) and row (fst) respectively, and thus the join result R1 is partitioned by both the column of A (snd $\cdot$ fst) and the row of B (fst $\cdot$ snd), which is reflected by the $\Box$ -type. mapArrInv2 then constrains R2 to have this partitioning as well, and so groupReduceArr2 cannot be used without inserting a redistribution.
+It uses eqJoinArr1a to avoid mirroring A and B, by aligning them to co-locate partitions with common key values.
+A and B are partitioned by column (snd) and row (fst) respectively, and thus the join result R1 is partitioned by both the column of A (snd fst) and the row of B (fst snd), although we only infer the former property since we use eqJoinArr1a rather than b. mapArrInv2 then constrains R2 to have this partitioning as well, and so groupReduceArr2 cannot be used without inserting a redistribution.
 Instead groupReduceArr1 is used, as it accepts any input partitioning, at the expense of having to exchange intermediates between nodes.
 With dense matrices R1 will be much larger than A and B, and so this solution will perform poorly, but if A and B are large and sufficiently sparse, exchanging the intermediates could outperform mirroring.

-A :: DArr IP Float snd d m B :: DArr IP Float fst d m R1 :: DArr (IP,IP) (Float, Float) (snd fst □ fst snd) d m R2 :: DArr (IP,IP) Float (snd fst □ fst snd) id d m C :: DArr IP Float id d m
+A :: DArr IP Float snd d m

+B :: DArr IP Float fst d m

+R1 :: DArr (IP,IP) (Float, Float) (snd·fst) d m

+R2 :: DArr (IP,IP) Float (snd·fst)·id d m

+C :: DArr IP Float id d m